Wes Moore: Governor of Maryland

 Moore was sworn in on January 18, 2023.
 He took the oath of office on a Bible owned by abolitionist Frederick Douglass, as well as his grandfather's Bible.
 The morning before his inauguration, Moore participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial at the Annapolis City Dock to "acknowledge the journey" that led to him becoming the third elected black governor in U.S. history.
 Later that night, he held a celebratory event at the Baltimore Convention Center.

 As governor, Moore testified for several of his administration's bills, making him the first governor to do so since Martin O'Malley.
 During his first term, his legislative priorities included establishing a "service year option" for high school graduates, removing regulations around new housing development, and supporting military families through health care benefits, tax cuts, and employment opportunities.

-He has also sought to undo or revise many of his predecessor's decisions, including the cancellation of the Baltimore Red Line, the withholding of state funding for training abortion care providers, and plans to expand portions of the Capital Beltway and Interstate 270 using high-occupancy toll lanes.
+He has sought to undo or revise many of his predecessor's decisions, including the cancellation of the Baltimore Red Line, the withholding of state funding for training abortion care providers, and plans to expand portions of the Capital Beltway and Interstate 270 using high-occupancy toll lanes.
+During the 2025 legislative session, Moore and leaders of the Maryland General Assembly negotiated and passed a spending plan that cut $2.5 billion in state spending and raised more than $1 billion in new taxes to close a $3.3 billion budget deficit.

 The Francis Scott Key Bridge collapse occurred during Moore's tenure, after which he supported and signed into law legislation to provide financial assistance to workers and businesses affected by the subsequent closure of the Port of Baltimore.
 Following the disaster, Moore has urged Congress to pass legislation that would have the federal government cover the costs of rebuilding the bridge.
 In December 2024, President Joe Biden signed into law a continuing resolution bill that included a provision to fully fund the Francis Scott Key Bridge replacement.